 FACTORY SOLD OUT

 Numbered Limited Edition LP sourced Mobile Fidelity's Premier UltraDisc One-Step Release: Mastered from the Original Master Tapes, Reaches Sonic Heights Never Before Achieved by Analog

-The deluxe packaging and gorgeous presentation of this Abraxas pressing befit its extremely select status.
-Housed in an opulent box, this UD1S edition contains special jackets and a unique insert that further illuminate the genius of the recording.
-A special fine-art print of the original Mati Klarwein painting used on the cover, and which depicts the image in its entirety, is also included.
-No expense has been spared.
-Aurally and visually, this Abraxas is the intentional opposite of the modern era's mindlessly dismissive ways of hearing music.
-It is a curatorial artifact meant to be preserved, poured over, touched, and examined.
-Intended to be passed on to future generations. it is made for discerning listeners that prize sound and creativity, and who desire to fully immerse themselves in the music – and everything involved with the album, from the graphics to the textures.
+The lavish packaging and luxurious presentation of Mobile Fidelity's Portrait in Jazz UD1S pressing befit its extremely select status.
+Housed in a deluxe box, the collectible version contains special foil-stamped jackets and faithful-to-the-original graphics that illuminate the splendor of the recording.
+Aurally and visually, it exists a curatorial artifact meant to be preserved, poured over, touched, and examined.
+It is made for discerning listeners that prize sound quality and creativity, and who desire to fully immerse themselves in the art – and everything involved with the album, from the images to the textures and liner notes.

 More About Mobile Fidelity UltraDisc One-Step and Why It Is Superior